 Your Money or Grace: You can’t have Both

-Over two million people “liked” this picture on Facebook (left).
+Over two million people “liked” this picture on Facebook.

-Mrs. May, the protagonist of “Greenleaf,” owns a small farm and she believes it functions entirely by her efforts and her efforts alone.
-She was proud to go, “practically penniless and with no experience, out to a rundown farm and make a success of it.”
+Mrs. May, the protagonist of “Greenleaf,” owns a small farm and she believes it functions entirely by her efforts and hers alone.
 She declares to her city friends, “Everything is against you, the weather is against you and the dirt is against you and the help is against you.”
-She is blind to the fact that without weather and dirt, there is no farm–these things aren’t adversaries, they are gifts.
-And so is the help–the help is Mr. Greenleaf.
+She is blind to the fact that without weather and dirt, there is no farm—these things aren’t adversaries, they are gifts.
+And so is the help—the help is Mr. Greenleaf.

 The narrator tells us that Mrs. May “had set herself up in the dairy business after Mr. Greenleaf had answered her ad.”
-Although the narrator neglects to give us all the details, Mr. Greenleaf ‘s arrival precedes the establishment of the farm.
-Good thing too, because he is the reason her farm is a success.
-This is not, at first, apparent because the third-person narrator is clearly telling the story from Mrs. May’s perspective (there is extensive use of free indirect discourse).
-The narrator is not to be trusted to report things honestly, at least not in the beginning of the story.
-For instance, when the narrator reports a field had come up in clover instead of rye “because Mr. Greenleaf had used the wrong seeds in the grain drill,” it is telling us Mrs. May’s interpretation of reality.
+Mr. Greenleaf‘s arrival precedes the establishment of the farm.
+Good thing too, because he is the reason her farm is as successful as it is.
+This is not, at first, apparent because the third-person narrator tells the story from Mrs. May’s perspective and is, therefore, not to be trusted to report things honestly.
+For instance, when the narrator reports a field had come up in clover instead of rye “because Mr. Greenleaf had used the wrong seeds in the grain drill,” we are receiving Mrs. May’s interpretation of reality.
 Mr. Greenleaf actually ignored her instructions because he knew better.

-The Greenleaf’s name is suggestive of their attitude toward grace, for green leaves soak up the sun and flourish.
+The Greenleafs, on the other hand, absorb grace in all its forms.
+The name is suggestive of their familial attitude toward grace, for green leaves soak up the sun and flourish.
 When Mrs. May takes a trip out to the farm belonging to Mr. Greenleaf’s twin boys, the “the sun was beating down directly” on to the roof of their house.
-Their milking parlour “was filled with sunlight” and “the metal stanchions gleamed ferociously.”
+Their milking parlor “was filled with sunlight” and “the metal stanchions gleamed ferociously.”
 By contrast, from Mrs. May’s window the sun was “just a little brighter than the rest of the sky.”

-A denial of grace necessarily leads to ingratitude.
-Mrs. May’s life is defined by ingratitude, but she is blind to it.
-Ironically, she says to Mr. Greenleaf, “some people learn gratitude too late, Mr. Greenleaf, and some never learn it at all.”
+O’Connor’ whole point with Mrs. May is to show that a denial of grace necessarily leads to ingratitude and resentment.
+Mrs. May’s life is defined by ingratitude, but she is blind to this failing.
+Ironically, she says to Mr. Greenleaf, “some people learn gratitude too late . . . and some never learn it at all.”

-The appropriate response would be gratitude and not resentment.
-When we understand our wealth to be a gift, we are far more willing to gladly give it away—and let the government give some of it away as well.
+The appropriate response for grace in any form is gratitude and not resentment.
+When we understand everything we have as a gift, we are far more willing to give it away—and support our government giving it away on our behalf.